 Dr. Park is a member of the Convention of American Instructors of the Deaf, the Council for Exceptional Children, the Association for Supervision and Curriculum Development (ASCD), and the South Carolina Association of the Deaf.
 She is also active on numerous committees and is a member of the Pepnet 2 South Carolina state team to address critical issues facing deaf children transitioning from secondary education to postsecondary options.

-At Converse, Dr. Park directs the Deaf and Hard of Hearing program.
-This program prepares candidates to become teachers of the deaf serving children in mainstream, self-contained, or residential school programs.
 Her research interests include linking the academic success of deaf children with their social and emotional needs.